17 Best Resorts in St. Martin and St. Maarten: The Luxe List

 Guestrooms are clean, functional and most importantly, soundproof (Credit: Holland House Beach Hotel)

-The breezy Ocean Lounge gets high marks for its ocean views and bar snacks.
+The breezy Ocean Lounge gets high marks for its ocean views and tasty bar bites.

-As for the white sand beach in front, well, it’s popular!
-Guests get the use of free cushioned beach chairs, shaded by umbrellas, along with an outside shower to rinse off the salt water.
+And that white sand beach in front?
+It’s popular!
+You get the use of free cushioned beach chairs, shaded by umbrellas, along with an outside shower to rinse off the salt water.

 Cruise ships dock to the left of this beach, and boats can be seen in the bay (Credit: Holland House Beach Hotel)